jaypeasee/rancid-tomatillos/README.md

 # Rancid Tomatillos Paired Project

 ## Project Description:
-[Rancid Tomatillos](https://jaypeasee.github.io/rancid-tomatillos/) is a spin off of Rotten Tomatoes - a movie ratings review site where the User is given the option to scroll through a gallery of movies and see that movies review.
+[Rancid Tomatillos](https://jaypeasee.github.io/rancid-tomatillos/) is a derivative of Rotten Tomatoes - a movie ratings application where the user can scroll through a gallery of reviewed movies and click on one to see that movies individual review and production facts.

+## The Working Application

 ## Setup Instructions:
   1. `Fork` [this repository](https://github.com/jaypeasee/rancid-tomatillos).